albertmfum/NHG_Technical_Assessment/README.md

 # Pipeline
-The pipelines are set up in azure devops, with two enviroments prod and dev secure pipeline objects to be stored in variable groups, to ensure secrets are not kept in plain text
+The pipelines are set up in azure devops, with two enviroments prod and dev secure pipeline objects to be stored in variable groups, to ensure secrets are not kept in plain text by using service connections and environments for dev and prod env, we can use a blue-green deployment strategy